Is digital nomad lifestyle for everybody?

 Flights and accommodation

 We travel preferably with Star Alliance partners, to get mileage points and are members of most popular hotel chains.
 I also use Bookings.com a lot – where you earn cash reward back.
 Same goes for car rental – try to stick to one company to get preferred customer benefits.
 We have never used Airbnb, but I have heard many nice things about it, so we will give it a try sometime soon.
 Airbnb is supposed to be cheaper than hotels.
 We don’t stay at hostels, so can’t give you any recommendations on that.
-I give an honest description of accommodations on our trips here.
+I give an honest description of accommodations we stayed in on our trips here.
 My reviews are not paid by hotels and based solely on my own experiences.
 You can check my destinations here.

-And if you have the possibility to travel off season you will save the most – because hotels and airlines want to cover their marginal costs.
+And if you have the possibility to travel offseason you will save the most – because hotels and airlines want to cover their marginal costs.

 Before I started this blog I had an Instagram account which had about 4k followers.
 So prior our road trip to France I got in touch with some hotels and asked for a deal – cheaper (or free stay – yet to get) stay for an honest post on my IG about our stay in return.
 And you know what?
 It worked.
 You can read about the hotel and our stay here.

-I am a huge fan of short trips – city breaks, mountain trips, and three weeks vacations.
+I am a huge fan of short trips – city breaks, mountain hikes, and three weeks vacations.
 I get easily bored and restless staying long in one place.
 I like beaches but for short amount of time and prefer places that offer both relaxation and activities.
 Places with history and ancient or 18-century architecture are definitely favorite.
 And road trips are the top of the icing.

 I don’t want to be defined as either traveler, tourist, digital nomad or whatever because I do my own thing that could be a mix of whatever I want.
 And you should do the same – do your own thing!
 It doesn’t matter if it is quitting your desk job, moving abroad, getting new skills or taking short trips whenever you can.
 The most important thing is that you find something you really believe in and set your mind to it.
 You will never know how far you can go unless you try.
 Whenever I feel overwhelmed with all the millennial showing their “dream life” – I read Patti’s blog Luggage and Lipstick and it makes me feel much better.